 OA decreases gene expression variability, which is not explained by genetic differences

 The variability in gene expression was much lower among individuals reared in OA treatments than those reared in ambient pH.
 This is evident in the PCA constructed from genome-wide expression data (Figure 1), which reveals tighter clustering as OA treatment severity increases.
 Genes upregulated in OA-reared crabs were also expressed at more consistent levels, particularly in the severe OA-reared crab (Figure 2b, Table 3), suggesting the need for highly controlled levels of transcript that perform critical functions.
-Given the possibility for genotype-specific gene expression influencing our transcriptional results, we investigated whether genetic composition differed among OA treatments (i.e. did larvae from only a few families survive in OA treatments).
-We found no evidence of genetic differences among treatments - samples did not cluster by treatment in the PCA, and no families were over- or under-represented in any treatment.
+Given the possibility for genotype-specific gene expression influencing our transcriptional results, we investigated whether genetic composition differed among OA treatments (i.e., did larvae from only a few families survive in OA treatments).
+We found no evidence of genetic differences among treatments: samples did not cluster by treatment in the PCA, and no families were over- or under-represented in any treatment.
 The constricted gene expression pattern observed in juveniles reared in OA treatments therefore is not attributed to genotype-specific expression.
 Rather, molecular signatures described above are plastic responses to OA conditions across many families.
 This may reflect a lack of standing genetic variability that is needed to fuel rapid adaptation to ocean acidification (Bitter et al., 2019), as transcriptional variability and other measures of phenotypic plasticity in response to OA may be associated with the tolerance of a species or population (Kenkel and Matz, 2017), or their potential for adaptive selection (Crispo, 2008).
 As the OA literature continues to mature, closer attention should be paid to transcriptional variability, and how it relates to the species’ tolerance.

 Conclusion

-Red king crab are quite sensitive to OA, even when compared to closely related species (Coffey et al., 2017; Long et al., 2019).
-Our findings reveal that RKC reared in OA are physiologically constrained, resulting in downregulated metabolic processes and immune function, which is indicative of environmental stress (Sokolova et al., 2012).
+RKC are quite sensitive to OA, even when compared to closely related species (Coffey et al., 2017; Long et al., 2019).
+Our findings reveal that RKC reared in OA conditions had a constellation of gene expression patterns indicative of a response to environmental stress.
+They were physiologically constrained, resulting in downregulated metabolic processes and immune function (Sokolova et al., 2012).
 OA may therefore impact RKC growth in part through metabolic depression, and survival indirectly by compromising their ability to fight infection or respond to secondary stressors.
 Only a handful of processes are upregulated in OA, indicating a critical need for a more active and developed nervous system, and tight regulation of transcription and growth.
-Given the universal and invariable upregulation of transposable elements in OA-exposed crab, TE activity may serve as an effective stress-response by producing novel or cryptic transcripts, but these effects may only be fully realized in future generations.
+Given the universal and invariable upregulation of transposable elements in OA-exposed crab, TE activity may serve as an effective stress response by producing novel or cryptic transcripts, but these effects may only be fully realized in future generations.
 Multistressor studies are needed, with a focus on the immunological effects of OA, the role (and vulnerability) of the nervous system in an acidified world, and the potential role of TE’s in fueling adaptation.

 References